 Internships are a vital part of the MSW program.
-Based on their individual learning goals, students are matched with a partner agency in fields that include mental health, child welfare, family services, education, aging, forensics, medical social work, behavioral health, and substance use and dependency services.
+Based on their individual learning goals, students are matched with a partner agency in fields that include mental health, child welfare, family services, education, aging, forensics, medical social work, behavioral health, and substance use and dependency services .
 Student interns enroll in a weekly seminar with a field liaison to integrate academic components with their internship experience.
-All internships are closely monitored by faculty from the School of Social Work and supervisors in the field placement.
+All internships are closely monitored by field staff and faculty from the School of Social Work and supervisors in the field placement.
 Through their internship experiences, students learn how to apply the National Association of Social Workers’ Code of Ethics to all aspects of professional practice.
 Please note, it is expected that all students are prepared to complete field hours during weekday daytime hours.
 This range is typically Monday-Friday, 8-6, depending on the hours the agency identifies supports the internship opportunity.
 Place of employment applications are welcomed to be submitted for consideration.

 The College of Graduate Studies provides various opportunities for graduate students to receive funding while working towards their degrees.
 Appointments are competitive and are determined by undergraduate and/or graduate grade point averages, pertinent experience, educational preparation and interviews.
 For information on assistantships, fellowships and conference funding awards, please visit our Graduate Funding Opportunities page.

 The MSA program is eligible for unsubsidized student loans and applicants are encouraged to complete the Free Application for Federal Student Aid.
 For more specific questions, please visit the Financial Aid Office website or contact them directly at email@example.com.